-Send Fax Online With Gmail or Email Client
+Send Fax Over Internet With Gmail of Email Client

 Are you always on the go?
 Did you know you can send fax online from Gmail or your preferred email client?
 You can also do it with ease if you have an online fax subscription that supports the email to fax option.
 Here’s an example of how iFax email to fax works.

 - Try iFax 7-day free trial or pay for a monthly plan to access the full features.

 - Open your Gmail or email client and start composing an email.